planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Initiative

-This decides who goes when in Scenes where the order of action matters.
-Usually, this means combat, but it can apply just as well to tightly paced social or stealth scenes.
-METTLE uses a modified “elective” or “popcorn” Initiative where the acting character passes the next turn to their target, only choosing another if their target has no Action.
-Keep in mind these formal turns only take place at the table, to the characters everything is happening at once!
+Combatants each get on Action in combat, and Initiative decides when they can spend it.
+Briefly, acting characters pass the next turn to their target, only choosing another if their target has no Action.

 - **Start**: The one who calls for the first attack seizes Initiative, becoming the first holder.
 If this is disputed, the Guide should err towards giving PCs the privilege.
 Time is then split into 6-second rounds, and everyone gets an Action to spend within them.
 - **Main**: Initiative then passes from the current holder to the target of the Action, whether enemy or ally.
 They become the new holder and get to act next.
 If the target has no Action to spend, the holder must instead pass it to someone who does.
 If the Action was targeted at oneself or has no apparent target, the holder also just passes it to anyone with an Action.